 Iota Services Pty Ltd

-1.1 The Board is responsible for the overall governance of Iota Services Pty Ltd (Iota).
-This Board Charter sets out the authority, accountabilities, roles and responsibilities, membership and operation of Iota.
-The Board is accountable to South East Water and presides over all significant strategic, commercial, regulatory, financial and risk‑focused elements of Iota.
+1.1 The Iota Board is responsible for the overall governance of Iota Services Pty Ltd (Iota).
+This Charter sets out the authority, accountabilities, roles and responsibilities, membership and operation of the Iota Board.
+The Iota Board is accountable to South East Water and presides over all significant strategic, commercial, regulatory, financial and risk-focused elements of Iota.

-1.2 In carrying out its responsibilities and exercising its powers, the Board recognises its overriding responsibility to:
+1.2 In performing its role, the Iota Board recognises its overriding responsibility to:

-act honestly, fairly, diligently and in accordance with the law;
+• act honestly, fairly, diligently and in accordance with other statutory requirements that govern public sector bodies and public entities in Victoria and the Corporations Act;

 1.3 Through its continued oversight of South East Water, the Minister for Water will retain an indirect power to control the activities of Iota as a separate legal entity.
-As a wholly-owned subsidiary of South East Water, the company will be a public entity under the Public Administration Act 2004.
+As a wholly-owned subsidiary of South East Water, Iota will be a public entity under the Public Administration Act 2004.

 2. Constitution and heads of agreement

-2.1 Iota’s constitution and heads of agreement (between Iota and South East Water) are Iota’s key governance documents and the Board is responsible for ensuring that Iota complies with the provisions of those governing documents.
+2.1 Iota’s constitution and heads of agreement (between Iota and South East Water) are Iota’s key governance documents.
+The Iota Board is responsible for ensuring that Iota complies with the provisions of those documents.

-3.1 The Board is responsible to South East Water for Iota’s strategy, governance and performance of Iota functions including:
+3.1 The Iota Board is responsible to South East Water for Iota’s overall strategy, governance, operations and performance of Iota functions.

 3.2 Strategic direction;

-b) guiding the preparation of the strategic plan and obtaining approval of the plan from South East Water.
+b. guiding the preparation of Iota’s strategic plan and obtaining approval of that plan from South East Water.

 3.3 Financial performance, reporting and risk management;

-h) ensuring key financial and non-financial risks are identified, assessed and appropriately managed through an appropriate risk management and compliance framework, including a regular review (at least annually) of the financial risk profile;
+i. providing oversight of the risk culture and process to ensure key financial and non-financial risks (including those associated with climate change) are identified, assessed and appropriately managed through appropriate risk management and compliance systems, including a regular review (at least annually) of the risk profile;

-j) ensuring all other information is provided to the government in an accurate and timely manner, as required under legislation or government policy; and
+k. ensuring all other information is provided to the State Government in an accurate and timely manner, as required under legislation or government policy; and

 3.4 Governance and compliance;

-a) ensuring that Iota has a governance framework to promote compliance with relevant laws, regulations and standards applying to the activities of Iota;
+a.
+Providing oversight of management’s actions to ensure that Iota has an appropriate governance framework to promote compliance with relevant laws, regulations and standards applying to the activities of Iota;

-c) reviewing major capital expenditure and procurement practices of Iota to ensure that these comply with South East Water and government procurement policies;
+c. reviewing and approving Iota’s budgets and business plans and monitoring major capital expenditures, acquisitions and divestitures and capital management generally to ensure that these comply with South East Water and government procurement policies, as applicable;

-g) notifying South East Water, and where required, the Minister for any breach of the processes in place to deal with conflicts of interest by Directors.
+g. notifying South East Water, and where required, the Minister for any breach of the processes in place to deal with conflicts of interest by Directors; and

 4.1 The Delegations of Authority, sets out key matters reserved for the Board of Iota including:

-a) approving the appointment and removal of the General Manager Iota and Company Secretary, in conjunction with the Board of South East Water;
+a. approving the appointment and removal of the General Manager Iota and Company Secretary, in consultation with the Board of South East Water;

-5.1 The Board will comprise a majority of independent Directors.
-The composition of the Board will be determined by South East Water, consistent with good corporate governance and subject to Iota’s Constitution.
-South East Water will ensure that the Board has an appropriate blend of skills, experience and diversity to deal with the current and emerging issues of Iota.
+5.1 The Iota Board will consist of not less than one and not more than 10 Directors.
+The Iota Board will comprise a majority of independent Directors.
+The composition of the Iota Board will be determined by South East Water, consistent with good corporate governance and subject to Iota’s Constitution.
+South East Water will ensure that the Iota Board has an appropriate blend of skills, experience and diversity to deal with the current and emerging issues of Iota.

 5.2 An independent Director is a non-executive Director (that is, not a member of management) and:

-e) has not served on the Board for such a period that his or her independence may have been compromised;
+e. has not served on the Iota Board for such a period that his or her independence may have been compromised;

 5.3 For the purpose of these provisions, “principal” does not include a non-executive Director and “material professional adviser” does not include a professional adviser providing less than 25% of professional advisory services of a same or similar nature to South East Water and its group members.

-6.1 The Board must ensure that procedures are in place for the conduct of effective Board meetings.
+6.1 The Iota Board must ensure that procedures are in place for the conduct of effective Iota Board meetings and resolving disputes between Directors.

 6.2 Meetings shall be formally structured and held in accordance with Iota’s Constitution.

-6.3 The quorum for Board meetings is three Directors.
+6.3 The quorum for a meeting of the Iota Board is three Directors.

-6.4 The Chair will ordinarily preside over a Board meeting.
+6.4 The Chair will ordinarily preside over an Iota Board meeting.
 In their absence, a Director elected by those Directors present at the meeting will preside over the meeting.

 6.5 The Directors will hold their meetings as frequently as required and will also meet whenever necessary to deal with urgent matters.

-6.7 The Board may invite external advisers to attend Board meetings where necessary or desirable.
+6.7 The Iota Board may invite external advisers to attend Iota Board meetings where necessary or desirable.

 6.8 The agenda for each meeting is prepared by the Chair, General Manager, Iota and Company Secretary.
 The agenda and papers are to be distributed to Directors five clear business days in advance of each scheduled meeting.
 Draft minutes of each meeting will be prepared promptly for review by the Chair.